Ron MacDonald (politician): Later career

 He moved to British Columbia, and from 1997 to 2002 was president and CEO of the Council of Forest Industries, the largest lumber manufacturing, grading and marketing group in Canada.
 During that time he became one of the founding members and Director of Canada Wood, which developed wood markets in China, Korea, India and Japan.
 From 2003 to 2006 he was also Advisor, International Market Development to the President and CEO of Canfor Ltd., at the time Canada's largest lumber manufacturer.

-MacDonald served as Executive Chairman of Critical Elements Corporation, where he is overseeing the development of joint-venture and long-term supply opportunities as well as financing strategies for their Lithium and tantalum property in Northern Quebec.
-He was also Executive Chairman of American Vanadium Corporation which is developing a vanadium property in Nevada, and Executive Chairman of Canada Strategic Metals which has one of the largest Graphite portfolios in North America.
+MacDonald served as Executive Chairman of Critical Elements Corporation, where he is overseeing the development of joint-venture and long-term supply opportunities as well as financing strategies for their lithium and tantalum property in northern Quebec.
+He was also Executive Chairman of American Vanadium Corporation which is developing a vanadium property in Nevada, and Executive Chairman of Canada Strategic Metals, which has one of the largest graphite portfolios in North America.

-Prior to joining Critical Elements and American Vanadium, MacDonald formed and is president and CEO of Cansource International; a natural resource focused international marketing and strategic management consultancy.
-MacDonald has been a member to the OECD Committee which developed international guidelines concerning the use of conflict minerals.
-He also participated on the Electronic Industry Citizenship Coalition committee developing guidelines for their global tantalum smelter verification program and has also been a contributor to the EU Commission 'Framework 7' policy paper on 'Scarcity of Strategic Minerals'.
+Prior to joining Critical Elements and American Vanadium, MacDonald formed and became president and CEO of Cansource International, a natural resource focused international marketing and strategic management consultancy.
+MacDonald was a member of the OECD Committee which developed international guidelines concerning the use of conflict minerals.
+He also participated on the Electronic Industry Citizenship Coalition committee developing guidelines for their global tantalum smelter verification program, and has also been a contributor to the EU Commission 'Framework 7' policy paper on 'Scarcity of Strategic Minerals'.
 MacDonald is a presenter at conferences in North America, Europe and Asia on the criticality of resources deemed strategic for high tech, green energy and the rapidly evolving grid level mass storage and electric vehicle battery industries.
-He currently resides in Vancouver, B.C.